nice-game-hints/night-of-the-rabbit/04-mw-magician/060-glownut.md

 Maybe getting into their family is too much.
 Maybe it is enough to [get into their party](050-party.md)

 # I got invited into the party!
-Great!
+**(night)** Great!
 It is a great party.
 And there are those party lights.
+Grab yourself a glownut.
+But be careful, if you spill the juice there will be fireflies everywhere.